hpi-swa-lab/squeak-tracedebugger/packages/TraceDebugger.package/TDBRetracingFrayOut.class/README.md

 I am signaled when a message sent to a TDBRangeProxy frays out as it reads further states that vary within the proxy's time range.
+Clients may react on this error by either displaying an error or displaying the entire range of answers instead of a single value.